cosmic-horizon/testnets/README.md

 # Install cohod, Generate Wallet and Start your Node

-You have two options for installing theh cohod binary.
+You have two options for installing the cohod binary.
 First, our team will be providing releases of cohod in our github repository, please check the [releases page](https://github.com/cosmic-horizon/coho/releases) for the latest version of cohod.
 Secondly, you can follow the steps below to compile coho yourself.

 ## Install Go version 1.17.1